shalinsingh818/CS460EmergencyHospitalDB/notes/models/main.md

 ## Patient
+This is the data model for the patient info on in-take.
+It stores personal information, next of kin, and other information that doctors can fill in during in-take.
 | **FieldName** | **Description**                                         |
 |---------------|---------------------------------------------------------|
 | patient_id    | Unique ID to keep track of the patient.                 |